ariga/atlas-provider-typeorm/README.md

 ## Usage

-Once you have the provider installed, you can use it to apply your Typeorm schema to the database:
+Once you have the provider installed, you can use it to apply your TypeORM schema to the database:

 ### Apply

-You can use the `atlas schema apply` command to plan and apply a migration of your current Typeorm schema to your database.
-This works by inspecting the target database and comparing it to the Typeorm schema and creating a migration plan.
+You can use the `atlas schema apply` command to plan and apply a migration of your current TypeORM schema to your database.
+This works by inspecting the target database and comparing it to the TypeORM schema and creating a migration plan.
 Atlas will prompt you to confirm the migration plan before applying it to the database.

 ```bash